-Moon Landing Turns 50: The Best Films & TV Series About Apollo 11
+Moon Landing 50th Anniversary: Best Films & TV Series About Apollo 11

 Presented by Ron Howard, the 2007 film follows the crewed missions to the moon, from Apollo 11 to Apollo 17.
 Ten of those astronauts appear on screen to recount their experiences being up in space and on the lunar surface.
 It’s one of the few projects to bring most of the living Apollo crew members together -- Neil Armstrong notably did not participate.

-Where to Watch: History Vault; Pluto TV
+Where to Watch: Buy or rent on Amazon/iTunes

 The Last Man on the Moon (2014)